 - I’d like to be debt free

-- I want to build an emergency fund
+- I’d love to have an emergency fund

 - I’m going to work on spending less